jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

    The __vi editor__ has 3 modes.

-  *  COMMAND mode used to position the cursor
+  1)  COMMAND mode used to position the cursor
-  *  INSERT mode used to insert/delete text
+  2)  INSERT mode used to insert/delete text
-  *  EX mode used to issue commands that edit lines and change the display of the vi editor.
+  3)  EX mode used to issue commands that edit lines and change the display of the vi editor.

 To transition from command mode to insert mode you use the __ESC__ key.
-Hitting escape plus one of the text modification commands will automatically take you to __insert mode__.
-You will know you are in insert mode because the bottom of the screen will say INSERT.
+Hitting escape plus one of the text modification commands will automatically take you to __INSERT__ mode.
+You will know you are in INSERT mode because the bottom of the screen will say INSERT.

 ![*vi insert*](images/Chapter-07/editors/vi/vi-insert.png "vi-insert")

 > __Example usage:__  Let's type a hello world message in the vi editor.
 Continuing from the example above, to be able to insert text to the file you need to switch modes to INSERT mode.
-Hit ESC + i and then type  ```hello world!```
+Hit ESC then i and then type ```hello world!```

 > __Example usage:__ What happens when you hit an arrow key after typing ```hello world!```?
 Why is this?
 Remember we need to switch modes between COMMAND mode and INSERT command.

 ## vi Command Cheat Sheet

   There are actually over 150 distinct commands in vi.
 But to be proficient you need to memorize only about ~25 key commands.
 I have provided those in the charts below.
-Some of the commands automatically trigger insert mode after you execute them.
-For instance the ```ESC + a``` command will append or add text after the end of the current line.
-It makes sense that you would want to enter INSERT command after typing an append command.
-Remember to see the true advantage try to keep your fingers on the *home row* of the keyboard.
+Some of the commands automatically trigger INSERT mode after you execute them.
+For instance the ```ESC then a``` command will append or add text after the end of the current line.
+It makes sense that you would want to enter INSERT mode after typing an append command.
+Remember to see the true advantage try to keep your fingers on the *home row* of the keyboard and case matters!

 : Positional Commands That Trigger Insert Mode

   Command                 Command Description
 -----------   ---------------------------------------------------